johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 > They continued faithfully in the teaching of the apostles, in fellowship, in breaking bread and in prayer.

 The passage inspires some adaption of the reflective learning elements, whilst prayer and the breaking of bread provide two unique, additional elements.
-Thus the *Maize Plant Discipleship Learning Process* has *six* elements altogether:
+Thus, altogether the *Maize Plant Discipleship Learning Process* has *six* elements:

 1.	**HEAR** ... what the Spirit is saying
 -	**RETAIN** ...
 God's message inwardly